ionic-team/ionic-framework/.github/PROCESS.md

 If there is a response to the question, the bot will remove the `needs: reply` and apply the `triage` label.
 The issue will then go through the triage handling again.

-If there is no response within 30 days, the issue will be closed and locked.
+If there is no response within 14 days, the issue will be closed and locked.

+### Missing Code Reproduction

+If the information the submitter has supplied is not enough for you to reproduce the issue, add the `ionitron: needs reproduction` label.
+An automated comment will be added to the thread asking the submitter to provide a code reproduction of the issue.

+This label can also be added when the submitter has supplied some code, but not enough for you to reproduce the issue (i.e. code snippets).

+Issues with this label are not automatically closed and locked, so we manually close and lock them if there is no response within 14 days.

 ## Workflow